DUNE-DAQ/readout/docs/README.md

 _Instructions on how to launch a readout emulation will be provided here_

 ## Enabling the Software TPG
-To enable the SIMD accelerated software hit finding, one needs to download the channel mapping files:
+To enable the SIMD accelerated software hit finding, one can use raw data recorded from ProtoDUNE-SP to get meaningful hits.

-    curl https://cernbox.cern.ch/index.php/s/5lREt4yOQisYCL0/download > /tmp/protoDUNETPCChannelMap_FELIX_v4.txt
-    curl https://cernbox.cern.ch/index.php/s/p4OAHdyKVELMZ2F/download > /tmp/protoDUNETPCChannelMap_RCE_v4.txt

-In order to generate meaningful hits, one can use raw data recorded from ProtoDUNE-SP.
 A subset of these raw files can be found under:

     /eos/experiment/neutplatform/protodune/rawdata/np04/protodune-sp/raw/2020/detector/test/None/02/00/00/01/